lakshit77/Langchain-poc/README.md

 - Example questions you can click on
 - Progress indicators during processing
 - Better formatting of answers and sources
+- Advanced options for tuning retrieval parameters
+- A "Force Reprocess" button to regenerate the vector store
+- Answer verification toggle to enable/disable automatic enhancement of answers

 ## Example Questions